340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (iii) providing clothing for children in the household.

-(B) When the household was approved for the maximum ECAP payment during the most recent fiscal year, no further ECAP payments are made during the same fiscal year.
+(B) When the household was approved for the maximum ECAP payment during the most recent fiscal year, no further ECAP payments are made during the same fiscal year unless additional funds are authorized during a federally-declared disaster.

 (i) refuses to participate in budget counseling and home energy conservation workshops provided by Community Action agencies;